Search Results

 We want our field to grow and become an even more beautiful place to be.
 Tree Planting Streetwise have now started planting to replace the beautiful Ash Trees that were damaged by dieback.
 New Acers, Cherries and Red Oak are being planted and will be hopefully gracing our park in years to come.
 Thankfully, Streetwise has a contractor to water them every 3 weeks from March.
 However it should ideally be once a week.
 If you can help in any way to ensure they settle in and become well established, please email us at abbeypark.ng@gmail.com More discussions are underway with a view to planting a possible orchard and even a mini forest so watch this space!

-Photos from our Advent window displays held annually here at Abbey Park Advent calendar 9 Newstead Drive
+Photos from our Advent window displays held annually here at Abbey Park Advent Calendar 163 Blake Road

 - No 10 | Abbey Park Nottm